IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/features.md

 ### Smart broadcasting

 - [x] Broadcasting mechanism was completely refactored and now supports parameters.
-Build a product of multiple hyperparameter combinations with a single line of code. :magic_wand:
+Build a product of multiple hyperparameter combinations with a single line of code :magic_wand:

 ```pycon title="Backtest the Golden Cross with different stop configurations"
 >>> price = vbt.YFData.fetch('BTC-USD').get('Close')